What Is Online Privacy: Definition, Tips, Issues

 Tracking through mobile apps

 Just like websites and search engines, mobile applications can learn a lot about us.
-When you install an app on your smartphone, you provide it with access to a particular amount of your data.
+When you install an app on your smartphone, you provide it with access to a particular amount of your data and may even expose other Internet connected devices on your network.
 And while some permissions are reasonable (especially if you trust the service provider), others may cause certain privacy-related issues.
-Some applications can even gain access to your camera, microphone, contacts, and other apps you’re using.
+There are even applications that can access your camera, microphone, contacts and other applications you are using.

 Digital identity and data theft